Deadly weekend of gun violence results in two deaths, three injuries

 Police say they've launched an investigation into the shooting death.

-On the same day, another person was killed in a shooting at Prescott Road and Beechwood Drive, and two other incidents involving gun violence were reported.
+On the same day, another person was killed in a shooting on Prescott Drive, and two other incidents involving gun violence were reported.

 The first was a shooting that left one person injured after shots were fired in the 5100 block of Adams Avenue.